BatchClayderman/compareDirectory/README.md

 ## v3.0

 The script is reconstructed using multiple classes.

+A switch to indicate whether the soft links should be enabled is provided for non-Windows systems.

 The language is unified.
 All prompts for interactions are in English.